Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-three-project-requirements.md

 **You’ve come a long way, and it's time to show it.** This will be your most advanced project to date.

-**Before you start working** on the planning for your project, be sure to review your idea with an instructional team to ensure that it both:
+**🚨 Before you start working** on the planning for your project, be sure to review your idea with an instructional team to ensure that it both:

-- **Meets the minimum requirements**, and
+✅ **Meets the minimum requirements**

-- **Is reasonably scoped**
+✅ **Is reasonably scoped**

 <br>
 <br>